Seed Lab

 Seed samples are tested for purity to determine the amount of pure seed, other crop seed, weed seed, noxious weed count, and inert matter that are present in the sample.
 Seed also are tested for total germination to determine the normal viable seedlings and the hard or dormant seeds (if any).

-In the 2017 fiscal year, we received 4,173 samples.
-3,469 were official samples and 704 were unofficial/farmer’s samples.
-Purity, germination, noxious, tetrazolium, endophyte, soybean peroxidase, and herbicide tolerance tests were some of the 14,216 tests conducted on samples of seeds received within the laboratory.
-Approximately 18% of the seed lots tested were involved in interstate shipments.
-407 violations were issued on lots of seeds resulting in stop-sales either permanently or pending tag relabeling.
+In the 2022 fiscal year, we received 2,945 samples.
+2,582 were official samples and 363 were unofficial/service/farmer’s samples.
+The unofficial samples were mainly from local farmers.
+The Department of Transportation comprised approximately 32% of the unofficial samples via our interdepartmental agreement of which comprised 117 of the unofficial samples.
+Purity, germination, noxious, tetrazolium, endophyte, soybean peroxidase, and herbicide tolerance tests were some of the 10,279 tests conducted on samples of seeds received within the laboratory.
+Approximately 58% of the seed lots tested were involved in interstate shipments (an increase of approximately 28% from the previous year).
+315 violations were issued on lots of seeds resulting in stop-sales either permanently or pending tag relabeling.
+These are of course still pandemic numbers and are very fluid.

 Contacts